Need help getting funds? Lendtek matches you with lenders instantly

 Some lenders will still give you loans with bad credit, especially if you’re able to demonstrate that your business can responsibly handle payments.

-Instead of offering you a lump sum, a line of credit gives you access to an amount of money the lender qualifies you for.
-You can draw upon that credit at will, accumulating debt up to a maximum equal to your credit limit.
+Instead of offering you a lump sum, a line of credit gives you access to a set credit limit.
+You can draw upon that credit at will, borrowing up to your credit limit.

-Interest rates on lines of credit range quite a bit, from as low as 4% to as high as 60%.
+Rates can vary widely depending on the lender and borrower, from single digits at traditional banks to much higher rates with alternative lenders.
 The same is true for limits — some banks will extend millions in credit.
 Other lenders may only offer $250,000.

 Similar to a business credit card, most lines of credit are revolving, meaning that your funds become available again as you pay off your debt.
 Some lenders offer rewards programs similar to those of credit cards as well.